Employee Engagement – 70 Ideas that Work Wonders

 Encouraging close friend relationships is an incredibly powerful way to increase workforce engagement.

-You can do this with more teamwork tasks, more social endeavors, and of course, better employee communication.
+You can do this with more team-based tasks, more social endeavors, and of course, better internal communication with your employees.

 52. Manage gossip.

 Many managers tend to turn a blind eye to employee gossip.
 Sometimes, they even participate in it.

 The result?
 Poor office culture and a toxic work environment.